SMC-AAU-CPH/smc-cph.github.io/_posts/2019-02-10-MonoSynth.md

 </figure>
 <br>

-My previous knowledge with programming before starting the MCT course was virtually nonexistent, much unlike the error codes I have come across during the creation of this project.
+My previous knowledge with programming before starting the SMC course was virtually nonexistent, much unlike the error codes I have come across during the creation of this project.
 Still, I feel like my understanding of programming has grown alot since the previous semester's programming course.

 ### Finding A Project